wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 self.notifyFlutter(state: .onCall)
 ```

-Run the app and test if everything is working as expected.
+Run the app and if you've followed through this tutorial step by step, you'll be able to make a phone call from your mobile application to a physical phone number.

 # Summary